soedinglab/PEnG-motif/README.md

 In phase 3, only the best scoring IUPAC PWMs are retained and are converted to PWMs.

 ### Phase 4: EM-optimization and merging
 In the final phase, an expectation-maximization algorithm sharpens the PWMs.
 PWMs that have strong detectable overlaps are merged to form longer PWMs.
-The so optimized PWM is written to the output file in [meme format](http://meme-suite.org/doc/meme-format.html).
+The so optimized PWMs are written to the output file in [meme format](http://meme-suite.org/doc/meme-format.html).

 ## Tips and tricks

 * PEnG-motif has many parameters that can be set to tune the results.
 The default parameters are suitable for most DNA binding factors.
-For RNA binding factors, a pattern length of 8 or 6 often yields better results.
+For RNA binding factors with short motifs a pattern length of 6 or 8 often yields better results.
 * If your sequences are strand specific, pass the option `--strand PLUS` to avoid mixing the counts of reverse complemented base patterns.
 * The memory requirement and runtime scales exponentially with the pattern length.
 It is *not* recommended to run with base pattern lengths larger than 12.